EvieTheOwl/Create-Blueprinted/README.md

 ### Using the Schematic Renderer
 You can also use the `SchematicImageHandler` directly and provide hooks to this within your own mod.
 By default this accepts a schematic file name but you can also attach a list of structure blocks by using `attachToBlockList()`.
-If you're doing this it often makes sense to not register the `ShareProvider` and instead send it as an input into `SchematicImageHandler` constructor.
+For sharing schematics it often makes sense to not register a `ShareProvider` and instead send the object into the `SchematicImageHandler` constructor directly.

 ## License
 This project is licensed under MIT.